Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 Even with 100% coverage, errors could persist since coverage measures execution, not correctness.
 Logical errors, untested edge cases, or unexpected data could still cause failures.
 Integration points, like passing preprocessed data into the model, also remain untested.

 To build trust in the system, we should expand tests to cover edge cases, validate outputs thoroughly, and implement integration tests.
-This, combined with high coverage, will ensure robustness and reliability in real-world scenarios.

 ---